georgebrata/personal-website/README.md

 # personal-website
 A landing page for [my personal website](https://georgebrata.ro) built with Vue.js and Nuxt.js for SSG.
-Styling is done using Tailwind CSS and it supports Markdown for blog posts.
+Styling is done using Tailwind CSS and it supports Markdown for blog good posts.

 # Demo